Freedom of information

 Requests for information not included above should be the subject of an application under the FOI Act, as outlined above.

-In addition to the application fee, the FOI Act allows for access charges to be applied, including for searching, retrieving and copying documents and supervising an inspection of documents.
-Costs that may apply are as follows:
+In addition to the application fee, the FOI Act allows for access charges to be applied such as: